SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0438 GMT

 -------------------------------------

-The benchmark five-year swap rate steady at 8.04 percent and the one-year rate also unchanged at 8.45 percent.
+The benchmark five-year swap rate down 1 bp at 7.86 percent, while the one-year rate falls 1 bp to 8.36 percent.

 CALL MONEY